DoSomething/contentful-prototype/docs/development/features/volunteer-credits.md

 We calculate and parse the data for the VC table by grabbing all (100 is the technical limit) the user's photo posts (pending or accepted) for actions qualifying for VC, grouping the posts by Action ID, and then parsing out the following data per Action group:

 -   Action details & campaign meta data from the earliest post
 -   Pending status based on if any of the posts have an 'accepted' `status` or not
 -   Impact label (tallying `quantity` from all accepted posts)
+-   Hours Spent label (tallying `hours_spent` from all accepted posts)
 -   RB photo from the earliest 'accepted' post

 ## PDF Generation